How to Ace a UX Task

-This can be a daunting task, so I’ve pulled together some examples to help you prepare:
+The prospect of doing a take-home task can be daunting for many, so I’ve put together some tips and advice to help you prep: